webmeshproj/webmesh-vdi/README.md

     - All traffic between the end user and the "desktop" is encrypted.

   - Support for persistent user-data

+  - Support for file transfer to/from "desktop" sessions

   - Customizable RBAC system for managing user access

     - For example, desktops can be launched in specific namespaces, and users can be limited to specific templates and namespaces.

   - MFA Support